10Fold Celebrates More than Two Decades of Creating Star Power for B2B Tech Brands

 How Have You Built Such a Close-Knit Team?

 One way is through daily Huddles.
-We have “Make a Difference Monday,” “Tip Tuesdays,” “Get to Know You Wednesdays,” “Thoughtful Thursdays” and “TAFI Fridays.”
+We have “Make a Difference Monday,” “Tip Tuesdays,” “Get to Know You Wednesdays,” “Thoughtful Thursdays” and “TAFFI Fridays.”

 We emphasize collaboration and teamwork and encourage people who have the same title to work together to solve common problems through conference calls, team offsites and events.
 Even in the work environment, we purposefully have areas where people can sit and hang out with each other.